tcltk/tcl/doc/markdown/StrMatch.md

 # Description

 This utility procedure determines whether a string matches a given pattern.
 If it does, then **Tcl_StringMatch** returns 1.
 Otherwise **Tcl_StringMatch** returns 0.
-The algorithm used for matching is the same algorithm used in the **string match** Tcl command and is similar to the algorithm used by the C-shell for file name matching;  see the Tcl manual entry for details.
+The algorithm used for matching is the same algorithm used in the [string match][string] Tcl command and is similar to the algorithm used by the C-shell for file name matching;  see the Tcl manual entry for details.

 In **Tcl_StringCaseMatch**, the algorithm is the same, but you have the option to make the matching case-insensitive.
 If you choose this (by passing **TCL_MATCH_NOCASE**), then the string and pattern are essentially matched in the lower case.

+[string]: string.md